R

 You must be Logged in to update hint/solution

-Q. What is the output of this program?
+Q. What is the output of C Program?

-Q. Which of the following is the proper syntax for declaring macros in C?
+Q. Which of the following cannot be a variable name in C?

 Discusssion